+Before Supernatural, before The Chilling Adventures of Sabrina, before Riverdale, there was Buffy the Vampire Slayer and her numerous memorable adventures, killing off vampires and saving the world time and time again.
 Buffy may not have had very many holiday episodes, but when it did, it managed to incorporate the holiday into its signature horror format, producing unique specials that retained the series' signature blend of horror and comedy.

 In the show's first and only Thanksgiving episode, Buffy prepares a Thanksgiving meal for herself and her friends while away at college.
 The celebration is soon interrupted by the return of a vengeful Native American spirit setting out to kill those who wronged his people.